aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/save-csv-tsv-and-txt/_index.md

 ## **Saving Text Files with Custom Separator**

 Text files contain spreadsheet data without formatting.
-The file is a kind of plain text file that can have some customized delimiters between its data.
+The file is a kind of plain text file that can have some custom delimiters between its data.

 ```javascript
 const path = require("path");